Black market in wartime France: Occupation forces

 German military units organized their bulk food purchases from farms, with no regard for regulations.
 These purchases were particularly numerous during the invasion of France in the spring of 1940, when the speed of the Blitzkrieg's advance over-extended their supply chains.
 The regions of Normandy and Brittany particularly suffered from this type of military resupply.

 Without coordination or prior planning, the German agents used black market networks to get hold of stocks of raw materials.
 The best-known of these buying agencies was bureau Otto, created in the fall of 1940 by an Abwehr (German intelligence) officer, Hermann Brandl, nicknamed Otto.
 Located in the 16th arrondissement of Paris with warehouses in Saint-Ouen and Nanterre, bureau Otto, which at the beginning of 1941 employed more than 400 workers, was one of the largest underground networks.

 About 15% of the funds paid to Germany by France during the occupation were spent on black market purchases, a report from the French army's general staff in March 1942 estimated that "each day the Germans were passing more than 100 million francs worth of merchandise from the free zone to the occupied zone."

 The Germans offered protection and passes to French middlemen.
 The most well-known of these collaborators included Georges Delfanne, known under the pseudonym of "Masuy", and Henri Lafont, head of the gang at rue Lauriston, which became known as the Carlingue.
 Another notable collaborator was Frédéric Martin, known by the pseudonym Rudy von Mérode, who with the help of the Devisenschutzkommando, seized gold from traffickers who used the black market on pain of arrest and managed to collect over four tons.
 They also used established merchants, competent opportunists who built fortunes, such as Joseph Joanovici in scrap metal or Michel Szkolnikoff in textiles.

-The true profiteers were the professionals: Joseph Joanovici and Mandel Szkolnikoff, corrupt businessmen like the fake Baron de Wiet, and errant aristocrats like Marie Tschernitcheff.
-They headed sophisticated networks, built fortunes and lived large.
-Through the black market, Szkolnikoff became one of the biggest real estate owners in France, with a hundred-odd exclusive buildings in Paris, luxury hotels in resort towns, a game preserve in Sologne and a chateau in Saône-et-Loire.
+Among those involved in the black market were Joseph Joanovici, Mandel Szkolnikoff, Baron de Wiet, and Marie Tschernitcheff.
+They were associated with networks involved in black-market activities during the period.
+Szkolnikoff accumulated substantial property holdings in France, including numerous buildings in Paris, hotels in resort towns, a game preserve in Sologne, and a château in Saône-et-Loire.